Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Introduction

 However, previous misfit-based analyses have several limitations.
-Firstly, both \cite{charikar2024quantifying} and \cite{mulgund2025relating} rely on a restrictive convexity assumption regarding the student's function class, an assumption typically violated in practice, especially when all parameters of the student's model are trainable.
-Although \cite{mulgund2025relating} partially relaxes this assumption by considering convex combinations within the student's function class, it remains unclear whether one can entirely remove the convexity assumption from misfit-based W2SG inequalities.
-Secondly, while \cite{mulgund2025relating} suggests that reducing the misfit error facilitates W2SG, it does not clearly discuss the sense in which the student model should align with its teacher, nor does it explain why early stopping is important in practical W2S training.
-In addition, \cite{charikar2024quantifying,mulgund2025relating} often assume the ground-truth labeling function lies within the student's hypothesis class, without explicitly analyzing why the student model typically needs to be larger than its teacher for W2SG to emerge.
+Firstly, \citep{charikar2024quantifying,mulgund2025relating} rely on a restrictive convexity assumption regarding the student's function class, an assumption typically violated in practice, especially when all parameters are trainable.
+Although \cite{mulgund2025relating} partially relaxes this by considering convex combinations within the student's function class, it remains unclear whether one can entirely remove the convexity assumption from misfit-based W2SG inequalities.
+Secondly, while \cite{mulgund2025relating} suggests that reducing the misfit error facilitates W2SG, the misfit error simultaneously quantifies the attainable performance gain, implying that zero misfit error is in fact undesirable; the work does not explicitly discuss in what sense the student should align with the teacher.
+In addition, \citep{charikar2024quantifying,mulgund2025relating} often assume the ground-truth labeling function lies within the student's hypothesis class, but do not analyze why the student typically needs to be larger than the teacher, nor the implications of further increasing the student’s model size.
 Finally, although reverse KL divergence appears as a misfit term in \cite{mulgund2025relating} and has been empirically studied in \cite{yao2025revisiting}, a theoretical comparison between cross-entropy (CE) and reverse cross-entropy (RCE) within W2SG settings remains unexplored.